 Why it fails:

 This page assumes the visitor is ready to evaluate details.
-But most visitors are still deciding if this service is even relevant.
-The page dumps information without establishing why any of it matters.
+But most visitors are still deciding if the service is even relevant to them.
+The page dumps information without first establishing why any of it matters.

-When a visitor sees 12 features, they don’t think “wow, comprehensive.”
+When a visitor sees 12 feature bullets, they don’t think “thorough.”
 They think “which of these actually applies to me?”
-And if the page doesn’t answer that, they leave.
+If the page doesn’t answer that, they leave.

 What problem-first structure looks like:

-Instead of 12 feature bullets at the top, the page could open with:
+Instead of 12 feature bullets at the top, the page opens with problem validation:

 “Your finance team spends 15 hours a month reconciling data across three systems.
 Errors slip through.
 Reports are always late.
-And every close feels like chaos.”
+Every close feels like chaos.”

-Then the features and process as proof the solution works.
+Then the solution.
+Then the features as proof the solution works.

 Why Visitors Won’t Prioritize for You